Mladen II Šubić of Bribir: Reign

 He succeeded his father as Ban of Croatia in the aftermath of his death on 1 May 1312 and inherited a strongly-founded dominion encompassing all of Croatia, Bosnia, Zahumlje and the Dalmatian cities.
-His wife Helen, was a relative of the Anjou royal house, and Mladen already made marriage contracts of their children to the counts of Gorizia, which could serve as valuable allies in the war against the Republic of Venice.
+His wife Helen, was a relative of the Capetian House of Anjou, and Mladen already made marriage contracts of their children to the counts of Gorizia, which could serve as valuable allies in the war against the Republic of Venice.

 Mladen greatly weakened the Venetian attempts to take Zadar, by buying off the leader of their mercenaries, which greatly reduced their potential on land.
 However, in September 1313, he allowed the return of Zadar to Venice, under the condition of granting the city considerable autonomy.
 He relinquished the title Duke of Zadar, but was granted citizenship of Zadar under Venetian patronage by 1314.
 In doing this, he kept a strong and stable relations with the city and made status quo with Venice.

 His rule was met with mutiny for the first time in spring of 1315 when the Captain and Potestat of the city of Trogir, Matthew of Zori, expelled members of the Andreis family in an internal struggle within the city.
 Although this was not an act directed against Mladen's rule, the expelled received his support and as a result, he answered with hostility.
 Mladen requested from the commune "to send him a blank piece of paper, on which he will write whatever he wants from the city" and forty hostages, which was rejected by the city council.
 Fearing Mladen's wrath, they also decided to destroy the monastery outside the city walls, to prevent it from being used as a military base against the city.
 Despite the incident, it did not escalate, and Mladen allowed Matej to keep his position.
 However, he imposed a large fine on the city.
 Matej Zori made contacts with the members of Mladen's court in order to secure better status.
 In 1317, Matej Zori was eventually ousted from his position and was driven into exile by certain outer elements, with the help of the city of Šibenik, an act which was supported by Mladen.
 He imposed further sanctions of the city and Matej's supporters in 1318.